NGS (Next Generation Sequencing) panels and patient tumor testing for stratified medicine

-In the case of solid tumours, clinicians often have limited amounts of material to provide for molecular biomarker testing.
-Lung cancer, for example, may be diagnosed with a trans-bronchial biopsy which provides as little as a 5mm diameter sample of mixed tumour and normal cells and often yields less than 100ng of DNA and RNA.
+In the case of solid tumors, clinicians often have limited amounts of material to provide for molecular biomarker testing.
+Lung cancer, for example, may be diagnosed with a trans-bronchial biopsy which provides as little as a 5mm diameter sample of mixed tumor and normal cells and often yields less than 100ng of DNA and RNA.

 Traditional approaches to DNA or RNA analysis such as PCR-based methodologies can use substantial amounts of material in order to give a single assay result.
 This may leave the patient and their clinician in the position of receiving a negative predictive biomarker result and no additional tissue to test.
 This is particularly an issue where an actionable mutation is relatively rare such as the ROS1 gene rearrangement which predicts response to crizotinib in non-small cell lung cancer (approximately 2% of cancers).